 Feeding Rate and Water Quality:

-During a single feeding period it is recommended to only feed what the fish can consume in a 7-10 minute period.
+It is recommended to only feed what the fish can consume during a single feeding period in a 7-10 minute period.
 A recommended daily ration is no more than 10lbs per day per acre of surface water.
-It is important not to feed more than the fish can consume as uneaten feed will lead to negative water quality, which can include a drop in dissolved oxygen levels in the water.
-Keep in mind the more feed you introduce into your pond or lake will increase the overall bio mass of fish and in return the demand for oxygen will increase.
-If your fish stop or dramatically slowdown from eating their normal ration there may be a water quality problem or fish health issue.
-You should suspend feeding until you can be sure what is wrong.
+It is important not to feed more than the fish can consume as uneaten feed will lead to negative water quality, including a drop in dissolved oxygen levels in the water.
+Keep in mind the more feed you introduce into your pond or lake will increase the overall biomass of fish, and in return, the oxygen demand will increase.
+If your fish stop or dramatically slow down from eating their normal ration, there may be a water quality problem or fish health issue.
+It would be best if you suspended feeding until you can be sure what is wrong.
 Feeding fish that are stressed from poor water quality or health issues can lead to a fish kill.

 When do I need help?

 With every pond or lake comes unique circumstances and variables.
-So when it comes to feeding your fish and managing your pond or lake in a healthy and productive manner there is not always a one size fits all answer.
+So when it comes to feeding your fish and managing your pond or lake healthily and productively, there is not always a one size fits all answer.
 So when you’re not sure what to do or if you’re doing the right thing, you should seek the help of a reputable pond and lake management service in your area.
 They can come and look at your body of water and give you answers tailored to your specific needs and goals.
-We work with a wide array of pond and lake management companies throughout the United States, and if you need any help finding someone to contact let us know and we just might be able to point you in the direction of some of the best in your area!
+We work with a wide array of pond and lake management companies throughout the United States, and if you need any help finding someone to contact, let us know, and we might be able to point you in the direction of some of the best in your area!